ExpressLRS/Docs/docs/hardware/supported-hardware.md

 ![HW Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-hardware/master/img/hardware.png)

-Wecome to the Hardware section!
+This is the hardware landing page!
+Welcome in.
+To navigate through this (large) subsection, use the sidebar on the **left**.

-The section covers information regarding ExpressLRS-supported Hardware.
+These pages show information on certain modifications to hardware, and certain ELRS specific hardware.
 More and more manufacturers are coming up with their own take of the ExpressLRS Hardware and the list keeps growing.

 At the time of writing, here are the ExpressLRS-supported Transmitter Modules and Receivers, along with a few Flight Controllers and AIO boards.